freefestivalsnightlifefamily-friendlyoutdoor

 This matters.
 The Feria is one of those events where locals dress up, and you'll feel more part of it if you make an effort.

 Women often wear traje de flamenca (flamenco dresses), and you'll see them everywhere, from toddlers to grandmothers.
-You can buy or rent one in Málaga.
-Shops along Calle Nueva and Calle Especerías sell them year-round, and several places offer rentals during Feria week.
-It's not required, but it's a lot of fun.
+My guide to buying a flamenco dress in Málaga covers everywhere worth going, including rentals during Feria week.

 Men typically wear smart casual or traje corto if they own one.
 At a minimum, avoid trainers and shorts if you want to blend in during the evening.